raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + **Builds independence**

-Learners need to develop independence so they can make projects that are unique to them and have never been made before.
-We build independence gradually.
-Explore projects include step-by-step instructions for new skills and concepts to develop familiarity and competence with using tools.
-Design projects show learners how to solve problems themselves and develop the skills to keep learning new technologies.
-Invent projects allow learners to meet a project brief using their creativity, design thinking, and technical skills.
+Young people need to develop independence so they can make projects that are unique to them and have never been made before.
+Through our projects, we build independence gradually.
+Explore projects include step-by-step instructions for new skills and concepts to develop creators' familiarity and competence with using tools.
+Design projects show creators how to solve problems themselves and develop the skills to keep learning new technologies.
+Invent projects allow creators to meet a project brief using their creativity, design thinking, and technical skills.

 + **Prepares for success**

-In order to develop independence, learners need to develop a set of skills and knowledge to design and invent their own projects.
-The skills and knowledge covered in the Explore projects are carefully considered to provide learners with the ability to quickly make interesting projects.
+In order to develop independence, young people need to develop a set of skills and knowledge to design and invent their own projects.
+The skills and knowledge covered in the Explore projects are carefully considered to provide creators with the ability to quickly make interesting projects.

 + **Encourages personalisation**

-When learners make things that matter to them, they are motivated to keep going because the context is meaningful to them.
-We design projects that are open enough to be adapted to young people's life experiences and culture.
+When young people make things that matter to them, they are motivated to keep going because the context is meaningful to them.
+We design projects that are open enough to be adapted to young people's life experiences and cultures.

 + **Incorporates professional practices**

 Making with technology requires practices such as debugging, testing, and creative thinking; and the ability to consider user needs.
 It also involves using tools such as code editors.
 The Explore projects model and narrate best practices.
-The Design projects guide learners through the development process and the Invent projects enable learners to demonstrate their skills independently in a context where they can succeed.
+The Design projects guide creators through the development process and the Invent projects enable creators to demonstrate their skills independently in a context where they can succeed.

 + **Includes physical computing**

 Physical computing gives tactile and sensory experiences to enhance learning.
-When electronics and programming is combined with arts and crafts, it provides learners with a creative, engaging context to explore and apply computing concepts.
-Making devices that provide practical solutions to physical problems can be motivating for learners.
+When electronics and programming are combined with arts and crafts, it provides young people with a creative, engaging context to explore and apply computing concepts.
+Making devices that provide practical solutions to physical problems can be motivating for creators.

 + **Supports sharing**

 Sharing fosters a sense of community, mutual support, and positivity.
 Opportunities to share online or in-person are built into the structure of the projects.
 Creators are encouraged to ask for feedback on their work.

 + **Encourages reusing and remixing**

 Professional software developers reuse code and look things up all the time.
-Programmers don't remember everything (and nobody asks a mechanic to make the engine parts they use when building an engine &mdash; the skill is knowing how to put them together!).
+Programmers don't remember everything and nobody asks a mechanic to make the engine parts they use when they build an engine &mdash; the skill is knowing how to put them together!

 + **Introduces role models**